MITHaystack/HOPS/doc/reference/source/hops4/data_processing/algorithm_and_output/algorithm.rst

 and the output :math:`\mathcal{R}[c,k]` (below) is formed via linear interpolation between the two samples bracketing :math:`\lambda_c(k)`.
-The effect is that channels above the reference frequency are compressed and channels below it are stretched, by a factor that converts their fringe rate to a common delay rate grid.
-This must be done before the scatter-accumulate in the following section so that the *k*-th bin maps to the same physical delay rate in every channel, and the contributions from channels at different sky frequencies can be summed coherently.
+The effect is that channels above the reference frequency are compressed and channels below it are stretched, by a factor that maps their channel dependent fringe rates to a common grid at the reference frequency.
+This must be done before the scatter-accumulate in the following section so that the *k*-th bin maps to the same physical delay rate for every channel, and the contributions from channels at different sky frequencies can be summed coherently.

-The axis labels corresponding to each bin *k* are *fringe rate* (units :math:`\mathrm{s}^{-1}`), given by:
+After step 5, the axis labels corresponding to each bin *k* are fringe rates *at the reference frequency* (units :math:`\mathrm{s}^{-1}`), given by:

 .. math::